NSLS-II/archiver-appliance/README.md

     >>> aa.delete_pvs_and_data()

-Basically, just as a common practice, after you do "import aa", you should type "aa.", then use the Tab key to see a list of aa.* if you use ipython.
+Basically, just as a common practice, after you do "from pyAA import aa", you should type "aa.", then use the Tab key to see a list of aa.* if you use ipython.
 If you use the basic python shell which does not support the Tab key, then type "help(aa)".
 Always remember to type "help(aa.function_name)", i.e. help(aa.delete_pvs_and_data)